elderlansouza/c4d-colmap-tracking-importer/README.md

 ---

 ## License
-**Credit is appreciated but not compulsory**: If you use this Software in personal, educational, commercial, or non-commercial projects, acknowledging **Elderlan Souza** as the creator of the "Cinema 4D COLMAP Importer" would be greatly appreciated.
+This importer is released as **free to use and modify**.
+Credit to **Elderlan Souza** is appreciated but not compulsory when used in projects.